-Understrand the long evolution of thoughts on the European construction and its different materialisation during the 19th century and the first part of the 20th century.
+Understrand the long evolution of thoughts on the European construction and its different materialisation during the 19^{th} century and the first part of the 20^{th} century.
 Summarise a historical event according to a general problematic.
 COURSE PROGRAM :

 Europe was not born after the 1957 Treaty of Rome because the European Economic Community only constitutes one of the numerous possibilities imagined during the 19th century and the first part of the 20th century to gather the peoples of the Continent.
-This class aims at introducing the contemporary roots of the European construction idea through different chronological themes: - The European cooperation after Napoleon's era - Failure of the Spring of Nations against nationalism - The First World War and the European idea - Hopes of a European construction in the 1920s - Europe: a solution after the 1930s crisis? - German Europe as a perversion of the European construction - The Europe of the Resistance BIBLIOGRAPHY:
+This class aims at introducing the contemporary roots of the European construction idea through different chronological themes: - The European cooperation after Napoleon's era Failure of the Spring of Nations against - nationalism - The First World War and the European idea - Hopes of a European construction in the 1920s - Europe: a solution after the 1930s crisis? - German Europe as a perversion of the European construction - The Europe of the Resistance BIBLIOGRAPHY:

-Duroselle J.-B., Histoire des relations internationales : de 1919 à 1945, Paris, Armand Colin, 2017 Geiss P., Henry D., L'Europe et le monde du Congrès de Paris, Vienne à 1945, Nathan.
-2008 Hobsbawm E., L'ère des empires, 1875-1914, Paris, Hachette, 2000 Noël G. (dir), Penser et construire l'Europe (1919-Atlande, 1992), 2008 Paris, Tacel M., Restaurations, révolutions et nationalités, 1815-1870, Paris.
-Masson.
-1997
+Duroselle J.-B., Histoire des relations internationales : de 1919 à 1945, Paris, Armand Colin, 2017 Geiss P., Henry D., L'Europe et le monde du Congrès de Vienne Paris, à 1945, Nathan, 2008 Hobsbawm E., L'ère des empires, 1875-1914, Paris, 2000 Hachette, Noël G. (dir), Penser et construire l'Europe (1919-1992), Paris, 2008 Atlande, Tacel M., Restaurations, révolutions et nationalités, 1815-1870, Paris, Masson, 1997

 Italian

 IMPORTANT: ALL OUR ITALIAN COURSES ARE TAUGHT IN FRENCH (UNLESS OTHERWISE STATED)

-LEA1/4c: BEGINNERS ITALIAN Fall Semester
+LEA1/4c: BEGINNERS ITALIAN

+Fall Semester

 Classes: 24 hours

+ECTS credits: 2

 OBJECTIVE: